toriseymour83-cell/learner-reengagement-risk-tracker/README.md

-# learner-reengagement-risk-tracker
-A small data project that helps identify which learners may need support before they fully disengage.

 # Learner Re-engagement Risk Tracker

-A sample data project showing how attendance, engagement and support information can be combined to help identify learners who may need earlier intervention.
+A portfolio project showing how attendance, engagement and support data could be combined to help identify learners who may need earlier intervention.

-This project is designed around learners in SEND, EOTAS, alternative provision or NEET re-engagement settings.
+This project is based around learners in SEND, EOTAS, alternative provision and NEET re-engagement settings.

 The aim is not to label learners or automate decisions.
 The aim is to help tutors and support teams notice patterns earlier, record interventions consistently and make better-informed support decisions.

+## Project purpose

+Many learners who are at risk of disengaging show early signs before they fully stop attending or submitting work.

+These signs may include:

+- reduced attendance
+- missed work
+- no recent tutor contact
+- known barriers affecting engagement
+- previous disengagement concerns

+This project demonstrates how those indicators could be brought together into a simple, transparent risk tracker.

-## What the project will include
+## What this project includes

+- A risk scoring model
-- Sample learner data
+- Ethical notes on the use of learner data
-- Sample attendance data
+- A data dictionary
-- Sample intervention records
-- A Python script to combine and clean the data
+- A sample data plan
-- A simple risk scoring model
+- A dashboard plan

+## Planned next steps

+- Create fictional sample CSV files
-- A reporting-ready output file
+- Build a reporting-ready learner risk summary
-- Power BI dashboard notes or screenshots
+- Add example dashboard screenshots or mock-ups
+- Add a Python script when the development environment is available

 ## Skills demonstrated

 - Education data analysis
-- SEND/NEET support context
+- SEND, EOTAS and NEET learner support context
-- Data cleaning with Python
+- Data structure planning
-- CSV handling
 - Risk scoring logic
 - Dashboard planning
 - Ethical use of learner data
-- Translating operational needs into practical reporting
+- Translating operational education needs into practical reporting

-## Example use case

-A tutor or programme lead could use this type of tracker to identify learners who have missed sessions, stopped submitting work, or have not had recent support contact.

-The output would help staff prioritise supportive follow-up, such as a check-in, timetable review, parent/carer contact or referral to additional support.
+## Important note

+This project uses fictional sample data only.

+It is not designed to make automated decisions about learners.
+Any risk score should be used as a prompt for human review and supportive follow-up.